The Way Ahead: Age of Aquarius

 While there are a number of dates floating around as to when The Age of Aquarius will actually start, I like the idea it starts on my aunt’s 84th birthday on 21 December 2012, said to be the last day of the Mayan Long Count Calendar.

-Irrespective of what ever actual day this period starts, the world is already feeling and seeing its effects.
+Irrespective of the actual day this period starts, the world is already feeling and seeing its effects.
 “It is more important to recognise that life on this planet is not merely changing, it is being transformed.

 What we consider possible for ourselves as human beings – how we live, work, make love and view our capacities – will be completely revolutionised,” Shelley says.